Zamony/go/errors/README.md

 if errors.Is(err, ErrNotExists) {}
 if errors.As(err, &valueErr) {}

-// Combine multiple errors into one err = errors.Combine(err, closeErr)
+// Join multiple errors into one err = errors.Join(err, closeErr)

 // Create sentinel errors
 var ErrNotExists = errors.SentinelError("doesn't exist")